The project

 Execution

 The first stage of the project involved researching documentation, contacting relevant stakeholders, securing access to restricted data and developing proficiency with GIS techniques.
 The second and longest stage involved collection and manipulation of all data necessary for the analysis.
-The current empirical analysis is based on INVALSI education data, Multiscopo survey data accessed at Laboratorio Adele, administrative school data on certified disability and enrollment (provided by the Ministry of Education), real estate data (provided by Agenzia delle Entrate), ISTAT demographic data, ISTAT census data, ISTAT census of water resources, digital cartography (by ISTAT, ARPAV and Azienda Zero del Veneto), ARPAV environmental contamination data, INEMAR pollution data.
-The third stage consists in empirical analysis, paper preparation, presentation and paper submission for each branch of the project.
-Effects of interest are identified exploiting econometric techniques from the causal micro-econometric toolbox, in particular geographic regression discontinuity design and difference-in-differences.
-This stage has been completed for the core part of the project, which investigates effects of PFAS exposure on health and cognitive development for specific cohorts of exposed children.
+The main paper in the project, related to the effects of PFAS contamination on cognitive development, is based on INVALSI education data, administrative school data on enrollment and certified disability (provided by the Ministry of Education), real estate data (provided by Agenzia delle Entrate), ISTAT demographic, census and water resources data, digital cartography (by ISTAT, ARPAV and Azienda Zero del Veneto), ARPAV environmental contamination data, INEMAR pollution data, and Multiscopo survey data accessed at Laboratorio Adele.
+The third stage consisted in empirical analysis, paper preparation, presentation and submission.
+Effects of interest are identified exploiting econometric methods from the causal micro-econometric toolbox, in particular the geographic quasi-experiment and difference-in-differences techniques.

 Research team